 Researchers at the Ulsan National Institute of Science and Technology in Korea have developed, what they claim to be, the world's first imprintable and bendable lithium-ion battery.
 The move should hasten the adoption of mobile devices with flexible displays, such as Samsung’s Youm flexible OLED, and potentially other flexible devices that are beginning to emerge.

 This is an interesting breakthrough in terms of mobile devices and paves the way for the next wave of displays, which will add flexibility to the already impressive innovation that exists.
 While I don't think this is quite such a revolutionary technology as the touchscreen, it will, once commercialized, have an impact on the future design of phones and tablets.

-Focus on Fundamentals consists of 45-minute on-line classes that cover a host of technologies.
 You learn without leaving the comfort of your desk.
 All classes are taught by subject-matter experts and all are archived.
-So if you can't attend live, attend at your convenience.